ClarityCafe/Ivy/README.md

-## Rebecca

-This is the fallback service for Monika if the Dialogflow service goes down.

-It's a simple Tensorflow chatbot capable of learning from user context.

-### Requirements

-You need the following to run Rebecca :

-- setuptools
-- [Tensorflow 1.0 or Later](https://www.tensorflow.org/) **TODO: Makie it compliant to latest Tensorflow
-- numpy
-- scipy
-- six

-To prep the bot, go ahead and change the ``seq2seq.ini`` mode field to ``train``.
-To test the bot, set mode to ``test``.
+# Libitina

+This is a new implementation of Libitina, that uses a combination of [lukaslabs/cakechat](https://github.com/lukalabs/cakechat) and [collab-uniba/Emotion_and_Polarity_SO](https://github.com/collab-uniba/Emotion_and_Polarity_SO) (or emotxt).

 ### Copyright

-Contains code from Brain Walker licensed under MIT.
-Copyright (c) 2017.
+Contains code from LukasLab, licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0), and code from the Collaborative Development Group (collab-uniba), license unspecified.